|

 international educational and research institution

-founded in 1995 that is focused exclusively on the continuous
+(founded in 1994) that is focused exclusively on the continuous

 development of the coaching model to